tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 	- Q to quit

 - `IF K>=128` has been replaced with `IF K>197` and `K=K-128` has been replaced with `K=K-197`.
 Now K has values from 1 to 58.
-- So we test if a key above 'E' has been pressed.
+- So we test if a key above 'E' (ASCII 197) has been pressed.
 By doing `ON K GOSUB`, we test `K`; 1 being when 'F' has been pressed, 2 when 'G' has been pressed ... etc... until 12 where 'Q' has been pressed.
 Values above 12 are ignored.
 - As keys 'H', 'I', 'M', 'N' and 'O' are not used, they go directly to line 310

 ### 🍎Doing it with the ASCII array,  but without the IF and the subtraction